BAND: JOHNATHAN PUSHKAR

 The album trailer for Compositions

 I try not to read album reviews before I write my own review.
-But in this case, Compositions has already gotten a lot of reviews ranging from positive to negative.
-That's gotta be tough on a young musician.
-Writing music, much like any other art form is a lot like giving birth to an art baby, you put your heart and soul on the line.
-I see Johnathan Pushkar's second as as just more Johnathan Pushkar music.
+But in this case, Compositions had gotten a lot of heat, reviews that ran from positive to negative, and that's gotta be tough on a young musician.
+Writing music, much like any other art form is a lot like giving birth to an (art) baby.
+I viewed Johnathan Pushkar's second album as just more Johnathan Pushkar music.
 In fact, it could've been titled Straighten Up Pt.
 2. The difference between the two is that Compositions has a lot more country influence.
 It's sort of a country album with a pop twist, there's no denying this kid is based in Nashville.

 Track #9 Love Will Save The Day

-bright colors, patterns, or markings to warn predators that they're not worth eating or attacking.
+bright colors, patterns, or markings to warn predators that they're not the trouble.